djangify/our-spot/README.md

 <details>

 Our Spot is a web application made using Django.
 It's main aim is to provide a space where people can go to share their favourite places around the world.
-Places they go to for fun with friends/loved ones or for peace and space away from the world.

-By sharing individually we collectively build a resource of wonderful spaces to enjoy at a local and global level.
 As well as sharing photos, the site will also provide an opportunity to connect with other members and foster friendships.

 The key objectives of the project include:

-- Providing a user-centric experience that encourages sharing and interaction through an intuitive easy to use interface.
+- Focusing on user centered design and providing an experience that encourages sharing and interaction through an intuitive easy to use interface.

 - Offering a dedicated space for anyone looking to contribute photos of their favourite spot including local parks, open spaces and hangouts, with an opportunity to share what there is to do and why they love it.

 - An opportunity for people to engage and interact with each other through comments, fostering connecting and opening dialogue.
-Profiles are provided for each member.
+Profiles are also provided for each member.

-- Building a database-backed model-view-template (MVT) web application that lets users store and manipulate data records including the ability to create, edit and delete.
+- Building a database-backed model-view-template (MVT) web application that lets users store and manipulate data records including the ability to create, read, edit and delete.

 - Giving users the ability to initiate and control their actions while providing immediate and complete feedback on data.processes.